“Barbara, it’s true! Clothes really do make the man!”Damiana Blume, author and poet

 It was fun to walk from camp to camp.
 Robust aromas of pachouli and campfire food swirled through the air.
 There were whispers, laughter and story-telling.
 Strangers quickly became kindred spirits over glasses of wine or cups of coffee.

 Every night, just before sundown, there was a huge drum circle.
 A fire master, who kept the fire stoked with wood, proudly donned nothing but horns and a tail!
-People danced naked around the fire for hours every night.
+People danced naked around the fire for hours, sometimes until dawn.
 I found my life-long passion for djembe drumming, and even purchased the drum I still use today.

 We met so many interesting people!
 We also got a glimpse of how a large group of people with differing religious beliefs and lifestyle choices can still respect each other and coexist in peace and harmony.
 This is something that mainstream Americans are still trying to achieve.